-The book Frindle by Andrew Clements is the perfect story for your classroom novel study.
-To get an idea of what the book is about, here’s a quick summary for Frindle.
+Frindle novel study activities for this wonderful book by Andrew Clements should engage your students and help them gain a deeper knowledge of the story.
+If you are new to the book, here’s a quick summary for Frindle.
 After being given an extra homework assignment on the origins of the dictionary by his teacher, Mrs Granger, Fifth grader Nick Allen decides to invent his own word for a pen, ‘frindle’.
 Nick rallies his friends and fellow schoolmates to use the new word, much to the despair of Mrs Granger.
 Interest in the new word begins to catch on and spirals out of Nick’s control in a way that neither Nick nor Mrs Granger could ever imagine.

 Frindle the book deals with many important issues and themes.
 These include:

 There is so much that students will gain from reading this book and so many learning opportunities.
-Read on for my top Frindle activities and ideas to accompany this wonderful book study.
+Read on for my top Frindle novel study activities and ideas for your elementary classroom book project.

 Frindle Novel Study Character Studies